 2. Marketing Expenses and Traffic

 Mash up your QuickBooks and Google Analytics data to see how your marketing expenses have affected your website traffic within the last 30 days.

 Combine the power of Google Analytics with Salesforce!
 Gain insight into how prospects have advanced through your marketing funnel over the past 30 days.

 Compare conversion values and costs to see ROI.
 Calculations will be dependent on having conversion values in Google AdWords.

 KPIs for Sales Managers

-The best way to keep your sales team on top of their game in today’s ultra competitive business ecosystem is to cultivate a data-driven culture by sharing the right performance indicators and business metrics with your team.
-Track these sales KPIs to ensure your team has the confidence to ensure your business continues to thrive.
+To keep your sales team competitive in today's business environment, it's important to establish a data-driven culture by sharing relevant performance indicators and business metrics, including sales targets.
+By tracking these sales key performance indicators (KPIs), you can ensure that your team has the necessary information to help your business succeed.
 Learn more about Sales KPIs.

 Track your most pivotal metrics for the current quarter.